AsmaChloe/traffic_counting_paris/README.md

 2. [Create a Google Cloud Project through your Google Cloud dashboard](https://developers.google.com/workspace/guides/create-project?hl=fr)

+3. Copy porject id and put it in the .env as the value of the key GOOGLE_PROJECT_ID

 3. Create a Service Account
 1. Giving it these roles :
 - BigQuery Admin